Elvis Andrus Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.74 team ERA is No. 1 among all league pitching staffs.
+- The Rays have the first-ranked team ERA across all league pitching staffs (2.83).

-- Rays pitchers combine to give up 14 home runs (0.6 per game), the fewest in baseball.
+- Rays pitchers combine to allow the fewest home runs in baseball (15 total, 0.6 per game).

-- McClanahan makes the start for the Rays, his sixth of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.
+- Eflin gets the start for the Rays, his fourth of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.

-- The left-hander's last time out was on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Sunday against the Chicago White Sox, the righty threw five innings, allowing one earned run while surrendering three hits.

+- In three games this season, the 29-year-old has put up an ERA of 2.81, with 9 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.